 Lambda GPU Cloud

-Lambda GPU Cloud provides instant access to high-performance cloud GPUs at the best prices on the market.
+provides instant access to high-performance cloud GPUs at the best prices on

 2 - Can I access my persistent storage without an instance?